qwerty-loops/qwerty-loops/README.md

 **`Aspiring Engineer in the Data sphere`**

 I'm a student doing my Masters in Data Science and Analytics.
 While I try to navigate my way through the age of Data and AI, I will be attempting to build projetcs from the groundup.
-I will embark on a deep learning curve, where I will enconter and actively pursue interests belong my scope in the pursuit of knowledge.
+I will embark on a deep learning curve, where I will enconter and actively pursue interests which belong to my scope in the pursuit of knowledge.
 I hope I can build a long and lasting brifge between my passion and a career.

 You can contact me at [allensam2012@gmail.com](mailto:allensam2012@gmail.com)